-For example, if average earnings rose by 4%, the State Pension would likely also increase by this amount, unless inflation soared.
-However, even if both average earnings and inflation (CPI) remain lower, and don’t rise by more than 2.5%, then the State Pension will still increase by 2.5%.
+For example, next April, given that average earnings have risen by 8.5%, the State Pension will also increase by this amount.
+However, in years when both average earnings and inflation (CPI) are very low, and don’t rise by more than 2.5%, then the State Pension will still increase by 2.5%.
 This way, the State Pension rise could beat inflation, which has happened often since the introduction of the triple lock.

 The triple lock is based on the inflation and average earnings figure taken in September, with any rise being implemented the following April.
-For example, the State Pension rose by 2.5% in April 2021, given a fall in earnings and minimal inflation.
+The State Pension rose by 10.1% in April 2023, which was based on the inflation rate in September 2022.

-Find out more about how the State Pension works in our article How the State Pension works.
+Find out more about the State Pension in our article How the State Pension works.

 How does the triple lock benefit me?

 The triple lock was designed to ensure that the amount of State Pension you receive will at least keep pace with the rate of inflation, or the rising cost of living.